sane/sane/docs.md

 * To work on your frontend-app you work as you would normally do with ember-cli on `localhost:4200`.
 * You are now good to go.

-*Note: Make sure you have [fig](http://www.fig.sh/install.html) installed.
-If you are on Mac or Windows also [boot2docker](http://boot2docker.io/) and for Linux see: [https://docs.docker.com/installation/ubuntulinux/](https://docs.docker.com/installation/ubuntulinux/)*
+**Note: Make sure you have [fig](http://www.fig.sh/install.html) installed.
+If you are on Mac or Windows also [boot2docker](http://boot2docker.io/) and for Linux see: [https://docs.docker.com/installation/ubuntulinux/](https://docs.docker.com/installation/ubuntulinux/)**

 ## Overview

 * The cli creates a sane folder structure so you can develop server and client seperately, but they integrate smoothly.
-To customize the created folders see [.sane-cli](#sane-stack-sane-cli)
 * Sets up your SailsJS project either locally or with a [sails-container](https://github.com/artificialio/docker-sails) and a database of choice (sails-disk, mongoDB, MySQL or Postgres) using [Fig](https://github.com/artificialio/docker-sails) to provide an isolated development environment that can be used in production.
 * Using the [ember-cli](https://github.com/stefanpenner/ember-cli) you have globally installed to set up an ember-frontend in a `client` sub-folder.